-Shortly after the 1916 ICC mandated Valuation of the railroad the ET&WNC built its first nine 36 foot long gondolas numbered 262,263, 268, 275, 277, 280, 282 and 284.
+Shortly after the 1916 ICC mandated Valuation of the railroad the ET&WNC built its first nine 36 foot long gondolas numbered 262, 263, 268, 275, 277, 280, 282 and 284.
 This appears to be the first 36 foot long gondolas built for the railroad in their shops.
-Before this the cars had been 28 foot long and 32 feet long These were not the first 36 foot long cars built for the railroad as they had 36 foot long Box cars and flat cars before this date.
-As the need for these car increased a number of flat cars were converted to gondolas.
-One spotting feature of these converted cars is the removal of two stake pockets and the moving of the two center stake pockets to line up with the cars needle beams to add strength to the new side boards.
+Before this, the cars had been 28 foot long and 32 feet long These were not the first 36 foot long cars built for the railroad as they had 36 foot long Boxcars and flat cars before this date.
+As the need for these cars increased a large number of flat cars were converted to gondolas.
+One spotting feature of these converted cars is the removal of two stake pockets and the moving of the two center stake pockets to line up with the cars needle beams to add strength to the new sideboards.

 For a full history on ET&WNC freight cars see Johnny Graybeal’s Along the ET&WNC vol 4/5 (Freight cars) available from Tarheel Press.

 These cars were black with white lettering.
 To complete the model, paint, and decal to your liking.